jennyo88/scripts/README.md

 ### tmux_ref
 `tmux_ref` is a bash script that serves as a quick reference guide for using tmux, a terminal multiplexer.
 It provides concise commands and tips for basic tmux operations, managing windows and panes, session management, and miscellaneous tasks.
 Customize your tmux experience with this handy script!

+### remote
+`remote` is a bash script for seamlessly executing remote scripts from GitHub.
+Simply provide your GitHub username, repository name, and script path to effortlessly run scripts hosted on your repository.
+Customize execution parameters or use default values.
+Use with caution, and verify script sources for security.

 ### update-debian
 `update-debian` is a prompted update script for Debian systems.